redwoodaero/dime-volley-tools/markov_limited_data.md

 * Servers match up againts receivers
 * Setters and Attackers match up againts blockers and diggers

 Serving and receiving states are treated as separate to disambiguate transitions from those states to one of the terminal states.
-Will try to constrain the model so the two are mirrors of each other, and try without constraint.
-With constraint, fewer degrees of freedom in the model, and able to avoid overfitting.
+The model is constrained so that the two are mirrors of each other.
+This constraint means there are fewer degrees of freedom in the model, and thus makes the model less susceptible to overfitting.

-Alternative
+For the purposes of training the model, there are only the following

 Serve